 NHFP Fellows generally do not have privileges to access their HF grant in STGMS.
 The budget proposal is submitted by, and a grant is awarded to, the institution under the direction of the Admin PI (e.g. mentor/advisor).
 The Fellow (Science PI) can only view the grant.
 Please work with your faculty contact to submit the budget, report, or request.

 NHFP pre-award costs are limited to equipment and computing devices; travel that will occur during the grant period of performance; and relocation costs.
+Any pre-award cost incurred more than 60 days before the effective date of the grant award requires prior written approval from STScI Grants Administration.

-No. Travel must occur after the effective start date of the grant.
+No, travel must occur after the effective start date of the grant.

 Hiring Status and Benefits